isabella232/devo-ps.github.io/_posts/blog/2013-06-26-goodbye-node-forever-hello-pm2.md

 ### Monitoring *a la* termcaps-HTOP

-It;s nice enough to have an overview of the running processes and their status with the `pm2 list command`.
+It's nice enough to have an overview of the running processes and their status with the `pm2 list` command.
 But what about tracking their resources consumption?
 Fear not:

     $ pm2 monit